 The Five Signs of Love Addiction

-These five signs will help you to quickly identify if what you have is an unhealthy addiction to a person.
+These five signs of love addiction will help you to quickly identify if what you have is an unhealthy addiction to a person.

 1. Even though your effective judgment (and the effective judgment of your family and friends) tells you that this is a bad relationship and a dead end, you do nothing to break with it.